 “Thirty-seven.”
 That was his answer to my question as to when he thought he had reached his top form, and after which he first noticed his speed, stamina and general physical condition begin to deteriorate– in other words, when things started going downhill.
-At the time, I didn’t think it to be an inconsiderate question, I was genuinely curious.
-But I later realized that to ask a guy 13 years my senior, and with a near lifetime more experience in the mountains than I, was actually a bit disrespectful.
+I didn’t think it to be an inconsiderate question at the time.
+I was genuinely curious.
+But I later realized that to ask a guy 13 years my senior and with a near lifetime more experience in the mountains than I had, was a bit disrespectful.
 It implied that he had peaked, that he was over the hill, and my innocent curiosity put him in the uncomfortable position of having to actually nail down the exact start of his decline.
 I was asking him to admit that he was getting old.

 - Day 1- Road bike (w/ Steve Parziale), Independence Pass, 40 miles, 1:45 up.